 It is your responsibility to notify the Local Authority of any change of address in writing or by emailing school.admissions@northtyneside.gov.uk along with proof of your new address.
-The proof we will require is a tenancy agreement which must be 12 months or more or ends in the Autumn Term 31 December 2023 or a completion statement of your new property.
+The proof we will require is a tenancy agreement which must be 12 months or more or ends 31 December 2024 or a completion statement of your new property.
 We will also require a copy of your council tax statement.
 Please note we will not accept any tenancy agreements for a six month period.
 We cannot reserve places for pupils moving into a catchment area.
 Therefore, if you have not moved into your new address we cannot use that address to allocate a school place.